The best encryption software makes it simple and easy to keep your folders secret and safe for privacy purposes, and protect them from intrusion.

 AxCrypt is fully multilingual, and it can work with languages such as Dutch, French, German, Italian, Korean, Spanish, Swedish, Russian and Portuguese – with more support planned for the future.
 As well as this, there’s passport management, and you can access your encrypted files through a smartphone app.

-The Premium package is $42 per year and there's a business version with extra admin features available for $87 per year.
 There is a free version but it's very limited and perhaps best thought of as a way to trial the software and help become used to the interface and basic functions.

 VeraCrypt is one of the most popular security tools, providing you with enterprise-grade encryption for important data.